Zits. Pustules. Papules. Wheals. Comedones. Milia. There are lots of things that happen to the skin – especially on the face – on a regular basis.

 Acne?
 I’m not talking to you.
 Blackheads?
 Nor you.
 Pustules?
 Nope.
 I’m talking about your average spot that pops up occasionally – you know it’s coming – you can feel it, it started with a bump, felt sore, then got a little red, hurt a little more, then you see a faint hint of something that could be a head.
-A little white/cream shows underneath.
+A little white may show underneath.

-And THEN if you are the average female, you:
+And then, typically, if you are the average person, you:

 - Poke it (absolutely nothing)

-- Squeeze it (if too early, will bruise, then scar)
+- Squeeze it (if too early, will bruise, then potentially scar)

 - Load it with tea tree oil (no need – it’s probably not bacterial)